JiaHaoFang/Graduation_Project/proj/README.md

-# ZhenyinLand
+# Path Planning
-This is to verify the splendid and awesome achievment made by chenzhenyin, who lit the fire of hentai and tangled the ambition of every gentleman.
+This is the gradution projrct, which includes A*, A*_C and JPS-A* algorithm.
+Including a function to save some data as .csv file.